ciro-hamburg/openai-assistant-streaming-service/readme.md

-Below is an example README-style documentation that explains how to start the server, create a thread, and stream the message.
-You can include this in your project as a `README.md` file.

----

 # OpenAI Assistant Streaming Service

 This project demonstrates how to create an OpenAI Assistant thread, run it using a streaming API, and then stream the assistant’s response to the client using Server-Sent Events (SSE).